 We believe in strong, shared and collaborative approaches and are committed to bringing together partners from all sectors and communities to develop innovative practices to realise our full potential for the Armagh City, Banbridge and Craigavon Borough.
 We will put in place robust governance structures that encourage and promote participation in joint decision making to encourage a more joined up approach to service delivery.

-Detailed action plans will be produced to support the delivery of the final community plan.
+A detailed implementation plan will be produced to support the delivery of the final community plan.
 This will include:

-- Performance indicators;
+• Performance indicators;

-- Clear lines of accountability for delivery;

-- Monitoring and Review processes.
+- Clear lines of accountability for delivery; - Monitoring and Review processes.

-Formal Consultation
+Stage five - Formal Consultation